phalado/Search-tree/README.md

 ## Install and Usage

-Download the [gem file](gem-file) and use the following command to install:
+Download the [gem file][gem-file] and use the following command to install:
 ```bash
 gem install search_tree-[version].gem
 ```